Convergence Insufficiency Study

 Results of the Study Presented Graphically

-Update: The above study was a precursor to a larger study that was finally reported in 2008 in the same journal.
-This new study covered 218 patients and also added a fourth group that used a home-based computerized vision therapy program designed to train convergence skill.
+The study discussed above had a small group of participants.
+It was a precursor to a larger study that was finally reported in 2008 in the same journal.
+This new study, titled Randomized Clinical Trial of Treatments for Symptomatic Convergence Insufficiency in Children, (the link as of early 2019 was to the complete article) covered over two hundred patients and also added a fourth group that used a home-based computerized vision therapy program designed to train convergence skill.
 Again, the Office Based Vision Therapy group was the only group that experienced significant relief of symptoms.
-And this was a "gold standard" study where cause and effect could be legitimately determined.
+Plus, this was a "gold standard" study where cause and effect could be legitimately determined.
+The main results table is in Table 3 on page 1343.

-If your child does poorly on the questionnaire discussed above (or on the Vision Assessment Checklist on this site) and struggles with reading, you need to see a developmental optometrist unless your family optometrist routinely assesses this sort of problem and also routinely refers to a vision therapy department.
+If your child exhibits many of the symptoms on the questionnaire in the study discussed above (or on the Vision Assessment Checklist on this site) and struggles with reading, you should see a developmental optometrist unless your family optometrist routinely assesses this sort of problem and also routinely refers to a vision therapy department.
 This last part is the key.
-If your family optometrist diagnoses convergence insufficiency, but does not refer to vision therapy, your child will not be getting the help needed to correct the problem.
+If your family optometrist diagnoses convergence insufficiency, but does not refer to vision therapy, your child might not be getting the help needed to correct the problem.